bakh-vv/video_to_text_caption/README.md

 Examples:

-Based on the [Sequence to Sequence -- Video to Text (Venugopalan et al.)](https://arxiv.org/abs/1505.00487) with modifications
+Based on the [Sequence to Sequence -- Video to Text (Venugopalan et al.)](https://arxiv.org/abs/1505.00487) paper with modifications

 Data: